 You may need to repeat this process in multiple views.
 For example, you will probably need to repeat these steps for each level in the project to copy any structural walls and columns on that level, and also display a building elevation view to copy the levels and floors.
-You can continue to add objects that you wish to monitor by using the tools in the Copy/Monitor contextual ribbon.
-When you have finished selecting the objects you want to copy and monitor, you must exit the Copy/Monitor mode by clicking the Finish button in the Copy/Monitor contextual ribbon.
-If you click Canel, the objects you selected will not be monitored.
+You can continue to add objects that you wish to monitor by using the tools on the Copy/Monitor panel in the Design bar.
+When you have finished selecting the objects you want to copy and monitor, you must exit the Copy/Monitor mode by clicking the Finish button on the Design bar.
+If you click Quit Mode, the objects you selected will not be monitored.